 Non-PEI residents, including residents of Atlantic Canada:

 - Travellers must apply for pre-travel approval and must self-isolate for 14 days.

 - If travelling to PEI for work purposes, non-PEI residents may apply for work-isolation through the pre-travel approval process.
 Please note:

-- Incoming domestic workers from NB who are work isolating in PEI for fewer than 24 hours must be tested in PEI if you will be entering a workplace or a home while in PEI where there will be a risk that you will be within 6 ft (2 m) of anyone.
+- Incoming domestic workers who are work isolating in PEI for fewer than 24 hours must be tested in PEI if you will be entering a workplace or a home while in PEI where there will be a risk that you will be within 6 ft (2 m) of anyone.
 You do not have to wait for these test results prior to reporting to work - with exceptions for high risk workplaces; see Work-Isolation for more information.

 PEI residents returning to PEI:

 - PEI residents do not need pre-approval to return to PEI, but will need to self-isolate and identify a self-isolation location and support person.

 - PEI residents seeking to work outside of the home during their 14 day self-isolation period may apply to work-isolate in PEI through a portal specific to PEI residents.

 - PEI residents who travel routinely, spend over 50% of their time working outside of PEI, and spend fewer than 21 days when not at work, may apply to be a rotational worker.

 - PEI residents travelling within Atlantic Canada for some types of same-day travel are not required to self-isolate, subject to some restrictions.